The Chromatic Number of the Disjointness Graph of the Double Chain: Introduction

-They showed that $f(n) \le n-\frac{\lfloor \log_ 2 n\rfloor}{2}$.
-By the Erd\H{o}s-Szekeres theorem~\cite{happyend}, $P$ has as subset of at least $m=\lfloor \log_2 (n)/2 \rfloor$ points in convex position.
+They showed that $f(n) \le n-\frac{\lfloor \log_ 2 n\rfloor}{2}$. \cite{happyend} proved that $P$ has a subset of at least $m=\lfloor \log_2 (n)/2 \rfloor$ points in convex position.
 The segments with endpoints in this subset are colored using $f(m)$ colors; the remaining segments are colored by deleting the remaining points one by one and in the process coloring all the segments with this point as an endpoint with the same new color.

 The exact value of $f(n)$ has been computed.
 It is now known that